Chapter 8 : it's cold outside

 “Spending a week in France with family,” he groaned.

 “Oh shut up,” I said.
 “It won’t be that bad.”

 “Are you joking?
 My family are insane,” he said.
 “You know what they’ve like.”

 “Yeah, they want me to give up Quidditch,” I muttered, crossing my arms, and Al patted my back sympathetically.

 “There are children dying.”

-“Speaking of dying,” said Oscar suddenly, “I just remembered major seventh former gossip!
+“Speaking of dying,” said Oscar suddenly, “I just remembered major seventh year gossip!
 So you know Glenn Yearling, the Slytherin Captain?
-The one Dalia Moss thought cheated on her?”
+The one Dahlia Moss thought cheated on her?”

 We nodded.
 “Well, Gloria Hastings, one of the Hufflepuff Chasers, totally caught him in the Hufflepuff Captain’s room, trying to find something!
 And then- oh my God, this is huge- Yearling called her a- a- a-”

 “Shut up, Effy.
 He called her a-” he squeezed his eyes with excitement- “a mudblood!”

 Aspen gasped, and I could feel my eyes widen.
 On my right, Albus looked slightly ill.
 “He didn’t,” murmured Albus, and Oscar nodded.